 - Lumix G VARIO 14-42mm f/3.5-5.6 ASPH Mega O.I.S. kit lens

 - Venus Engine HD II image processor

 - 202K dot EVF

 - Micro Four Thirds lens mount (compatible with Four Thirds lenses via adapter)

-For those users not quite comfortable with extensive manual and creative controls, the LUMIX GF1 provides a user-friendly setting that can address a beginner’s comfort level, while helping them evolve their photography skills.
-For instance, Panasonic’s new Scene mode, Peripheral Defocus, lets users take a photo where the foreground is in focus and background is blurred – or vice versa.
+Scene modes total 26, including the Peripheral Defocus mode, which lets users take a photo where the foreground is in focus and background is blurred – or vice versa.
 This popular effect can be intimidating for a beginner, but in the Peripheral Defocus mode, by simply selecting the objects to be blurred and focused using the camera’s keypad, it is simple for photographers of any level.

-See the Panasonic GF1 Review at imaging-resource.com, or post your own review below!
+See the Panasonic G10 Preview at imaging-resource.com, or post your review below!